Scalable resolvent analysis for three-dimensional flows: Introduction

 \section{Introduction}

-Turbulent flows are characterized by chaotic and disorganized motions, but recurring dominant patterns can play a significant role in laminar to turbulent transition \citep{SchmidHenningson01} and sustaining turbulence \citep{Mckeon17}.
-These coherent structures can be seen as the foundational building blocks of turbulence, and modal analysis is an important tool for identifying and understanding these structures \citep{Tairaetal17}.
+Turbulent flows, though chaotic, often exhibit recurring patterns that are essential to their dynamics.
+For instance, near-wall streaks affect both momentum transfer and energy dissipation \citep{Zhouetal22}, while large-scale motions contribute to turbulence by shaping the energy cascade \citep{HutchinsMarusic07}, and hairpin vortices play a key role in energy and momentum transport within turbulent boundary layers \citep{Adrian07}.
+In free-shear flows, coherent structures arising from the Kelvin-Helmholtz instability, Orr mechanism, and lift-up mechanism have been observed in free jets, where they are integral to energy transfer and noise generation \citep{JordanColonius13, Pickeringetal20}.
+Coherent structures are also critical to the transition from laminar to turbulent flow \citep{SchmidHenningson01} and to sustaining turbulence \citep{Mckeon17}.
 Popular data-driven methods include proper orthogonal decomposition (POD) \citep{Sirovich87_1}, dynamic mode decomposition (DMD) \citep{Schmid10}, and spectral proper orthogonal decomposition (SPOD) \citep{Lumley67, Towneetal18}.
 In particular, SPOD identifies energy-ranked, single-frequency structures that evolve coherently in space and time.